 In the social space, URAllowance is using smart contracts to improve family interactions while ONe Network is enhancing social media security.
 The financial sector has seen the largest number of innovations.
 They include HFC Coin, the mortgage lending and investing platform, BQT that is facilitating cryptocurrency trading on a peer to peer platform and LiveTradr that is enhancing portfolio optimization.

 At the same time, significant progress has been made towards attaining workable self regulation frameworks in countries such as Japan, the UK and South Korea.
 In these regions, industry players have already formed self-regulatory organizations.

-Joining In The wave of self-regulation is slowly catching up in the US.
+The wave of self-regulation is slowly catching up in the US.
 A few months ago, four cryptocurrency exchanges - Gemini, BitFlyer USA, Bittrex and Bitstamp - came together and formed the Virtual Commodity Association (VCA).
 The association convene to set modalities for staffing and composition of the self regulation organization (SRO).
 In the same meeting, membership guidelines were formulated and industry best practices were shared and discussed.

 On the same note, the Blockchain Exchange Commission (BEC) is pursuing a similar SRO to propel regulation.
 According to some players in the industry, these developments are long overdue for the US cryptocurrency industry.

 Raghav Reggie Jerath, CEO of Gath3r says, “The setting up and operationalization of an SRO needs to be done quickly.
 The US is rapidly losing ground in the crypto space to countries that are embracing the new technology.”